High Quality QCD Axion at Gravitational Wave Observatories

 GWs are indeed radiated~\cite{Martin:1996ea} by the network of axionic topological defects (domain walls attached to strings)~\cite{Vilenkin:1982ks} (see also~\cite{Sikivie:1982qv}), which are abundant in the early Universe if the PQ symmetry is broken after inflation.
 In standard QCD axion models the network necessarily annihilates while making up only a very tiny fraction of the energy density of the Universe, and therefore the GW signal is too weak to be detectable~\cite{Hiramatsu:2012sc}.
-In contrast, the heavy QCD axion network can carry much more energy because of the larger domain wall tension.
-Furthermore, in generic realizations (such as in DFSZ~\cite{Dine:1981rt, Zhitnitsky:1980tq} and simple generalizations of KSVZ models~\cite{Kim:1979if, Shifman:1979if}), the network can be long-lived while still avoiding the overproduction of relics, since radiated axion quanta are unstable.
-Annihilation of the network can be triggered by the misaligned PQ breaking effects that motivate the scenario in the first place (see~\cite{Holdom:1982ew} for an early similar perspective).
-In turn, these also induce a small but potentially observable shift of the QCD vacuum angle.
+In contrast, the heavy QCD axion network can carry much more energy because of its larger domain wall tension.
+Furthermore, in generic realizations (e.g. DFSZ~\cite{Dine:1981rt, Zhitnitsky:1980tq} and simple generalizations of KSVZ models~\cite{Kim:1979if, Shifman:1979if}), the network can be long-lived while still avoiding the overproduction of relics, since radiated axion quanta are unstable.
+Annihilation of the network can be triggered by the misaligned PQ breaking effects that motivate the scenario in the first place (see~\cite{Holdom:1982ew}).
+These also induce a small but potentially observable shift of the QCD vacuum angle.